wooriapt/jekyll-now/_posts/2018-07-07-Purchase_Agreement.md

 ---
 Last updated: June 1, 2018.

-PLEASE READ THESE TERMS OF TOKEN SALE CAREFULLY.
+*please read these terms of token sale carefully. if you do not agree to these terms of sale, do not purchase tokens.*
-IF YOU DO NOT AGREE TO THESE TERMS OF SALE, DO NOT PURCHASE TOKENS.
+2018-07-23 오후 4:11:50

-CUBE ON Token Sale Agreement
+##### CUBE ON Token Sale Agreement
 This agreement is made by and between This agreement is made by and between Estonia Blockchain Lab number:
 \(the Company) and the Participant.